rafalwoycicki/TCGA_Pipeline/README.md

 - SAMtools
 - Gawk
 - Bedtools
-- R with Bioconductor and packages (TCGAbiolinks and GenomicFeatures)
+- R with Bioconductor and packages (TCGAbiolinks, GenomicFeatures and SummarizedExperiment)

 ## Overview